shipping knowlege

 What is a Pre-Pull Charge?

 A pre-pull charge occurs when a container is picked up from a port or terminal and temporarily stored at a trucker's yard before being delivered to its final destination.
-This fee is typically applied when there are delays in the delivery process due to reasons like unavailability of the consignee, restricted delivery hours, or customs clearance issues.
+This fee often arises during international door-to-door shipping, especially when delivery delays occur due to the unavailability of the consignee, restricted receiving hours, or customs clearance issues.

 Causes of Pre-Pull Charges